SecretVal/u-lang/README.md

 ```
 let a = 2
 ```
-To reassign a variable to this:
+To reassign a variable do this:
 ```
 a = 2 - 1
 ```